Ravinayak07/Steel-Eye-Assignment-/README.md

 {item}
 ; })}
 );
 ```
+- The List Component in the given code renders a Unordered List and using the SingleListItem component, props like onClickHandler, text, index and isSelected are called every time using map function.
+And It returns a Text which background color depending on which item is selected.

 ### 2. What problems / warnings are there with code?
 #### A) In the useState() hook, the first parameter should be the variable representing current state and second parameter should be the set function that is used to update the state of the variable:
 > Incorrect: